rbind/robjhyndman.com/content/publications/1996-11-16-quantiles.md

   * Table 1, p361.
 P2 should have lower bound equal to $\lfloor np\rfloor$.
   * p363, left column.
 P2 is satisfied if and only if $\alpha\ge0$ and $\beta\le1$.
+  * p364, right column.
+Definition $\hat{Q}_7(p)$ only satisfies four of the six properies.

-Thanks to Eric Langford and Alan Dorfman for pointing out the errors.
-8 May 2007.
+Thanks to Eric Langford and Alan Dorfman for pointing out the first two errors.
+8 May 2007. <br>
+Thanks to Ati Ghoreyshi for spotting the third error.
+27 April 2022.

 For further discussion, see [Sample quantiles 20 years later](/hyndsight/sample-quantiles-20-years-later/) on Hyndsight.